Holthuizen/password_manager/README.md

 * diceware_list.txt
 From this directory you can run command with: python pass.py [-command] [arguments]

-run the following command to get started
+**Run the following three commands to get started:**

 Use the setup command to setup your files and master pass.
 ```
 python pass.py -setup
 ```
 This generates a password_pairs.txt
-(optional you can now add accounts manualy, by folowing the format name1:pw1-name2:pw2 etc)
+*(optional you can now add accounts manually, by following the format name1:pw1-name2:pw2 etc)*

-Encrypt your password_pairs.txt with:
+Now encrypt your password_pairs.txt with:
 ```
 python pass.py -encrypt_file password_pairs.txt
 ```
-Your are now setup to use the password manager.
+Your are setup to use the password manager!
 Run the -help command for more info.
 ```
 python pass.py -help